zeroexcore/ocid-connect-react-native/README.md

 ### Required Accounts and IDs

 - **Sandbox Mode (Development)**: No Client ID required - perfect for testing and development
-- **Live Mode (Production)**: Auth Client ID required - contact your Open Campus Ambassador for access to Developer Account

-### Important Notes

-- **Sandbox vs Live**: Sandbox environment is separate from production.
-OCIDs created in sandbox don't exist in production
-- **Sandbox Verification**: If your OCID is created through sandbox, log in to https://id.sandbox.opencampus.xyz/ to properly initialize it
-- **Client ID**: Only required for live mode, optional for sandbox mode

 ## Installation